dgwatkins/wcml/readme.txt

 * Fixed one compatibility issue with WooCommerce Ajax Cart: cart quantities were not updating
 * Fixed one compatibility issue with WooCommerce Bookings: incorrect bookings were shown in the backend when toggling between admin languages
 * Fixed one compatibility issue with the Adventure Tours theme
+* Fixed one compatibility issue with the Aurum theme
 * Bug fix: auto-generated slugs on the products translation editor were not made unique
 * Made translation controls on the WooCommerce products page disabled by default
 * Optimized autoloading of PHP classes for better performance